BHONetwork/bholdus-chain/README.md

 ### Prepare a BHO node

-To build the BHO node:

-In early stage, we only support Proof of Staked Authority with private authorities.
+* In early stage, we only support Proof of Staked Authority with private authorities.
 Hence, users can only run RPC node at the moment.

-We have two ways to start a BHO node:
+* We have two ways to start a BHO node:

 #### Building from source
 1. Clone the bholdus-chain repository